ManicMiners/docs/_pages/DATSectionminers.md

 ## OPTIONS

-This is a list of options, each ending in a forward slash character with no spaces.
+This is a list of optional options, each ending in a forward slash character with no spaces.
 Options may be jobs known by the miner, objects carried by the miner or its level.
-While the order  is not enforced, the editor always writes the options in the order of: objects/jobs/level
+While the order during map load, the editor always writes the options in the order of: objects/jobs/level

 ### Objects
+Objects are all optional.

 - Drill/
 - Shovel/